 Concepts such as the Central Theme, Fundamental Elements and the TIED model will have been explained to you during the Level 1 exam, but they will be revised in the classroom sessions.
 For more details, please visit the BASI website.

 You will probably note that the BASI Level 2 exam is focused more on the technical aspects of skiing.
-Therefore it’s really important you make sure you’re at the required level before attempting the exam, or undertake specific training, such as our BASI Level 2 preparation fortnight.
+Therefore it’s really important you make sure you’re at the required level before attempting the exam, or undertake specific training, such as our BASI Level 2 Preparation course.

 As the exam assesses two separate strands (teaching and technical skiing), it is possible to pass one and fail the other.
 In this case, you must take a 5 day resit (within 2 years) to show you have reached the level.